HumorGen: Cognitive Synergy for Humor Generation in Large Language Models via Persona-Based Distillation: Experimental Setup

 \subsection{Evaluation Protocols}

-\paragraph{Ranking methodology.} For each pair of jokes (A, B), the LLM judge selects the funnier one (or tie).
-Presentation order is randomized per match to mitigate position bias.
-We aggregate all match outcomes into a full contest matrix, fit a Bradley-Terry (BT) model\cite{gao2025re} via MM algorithm to estimate latent ratings, and report Elo-scale ratings with 95\% bootstrap confidence intervals (100 bootstrap samples).
-Key model comparisons have non-overlapping CIs and are statistically significant.
+\paragraph{Ranking methodology:} For each pair of jokes (A, B), the LLM judge selects the funnier one (or tie), with presentation order randomized per match to mitigate position bias.
+We aggregate all outcomes into a contest matrix, fit a Bradley-Terry (BT) model~\cite{gao2025re,ajayi2026humorrank} via the MM algorithm to estimate latent ratings, and report Elo-scale ratings with 95\% bootstrap confidence intervals (100 samples).
+For cross-judge Kendall comparisons, exact BT ties are broken deterministically by model-name order before rank correlation is computed; key model comparisons have non-overlapping confidence intervals and are statistically significant.
+We do not report reference-based metrics (e.g., BLEU, ROUGE) because humor generation is inherently open-ended and subjective, motivating pairwise preference-based evaluation.